rjkviegas/ryans-receipts/README.md

 # Till Tech Test aka Ryan's Receipts

 A till tech test that grew into a receipt generating API.
-It calculates tax, line totals, total amount, amount of discount and change.
+It calculates total tax, line totals, total amount, total discount and change.
 It accepts a menu and an order in JSON format in a request body and returns a receipt in JSON or in HTML.

 ## Receipt Endpoints
 I have used `Express` to serve `POST` requests which can contain `menu` and `order` data (in `JSON` format) in the request body and respond with a receipt in either `JSON` or `HTML` format.
 After initially manually testing using the `Postman` web dashboard I have begun to add automated tests using `Postman-request`.

 - For `JSON` receipt the endpoint is `/makereceipt`
-- For `HTML` receipt the endpoint is `./makehtmlreceipt`
+- For `HTML` receipt the endpoint is `/makehtmlreceipt`

 ## Set Up